Subscribe to Updates

 Conclusion

 PTGUI is a useful program if not a perfect program.
 It’s also an interesting program to experiment with.
 There is so much here to use that beginners should make an effort to simply avoid ever looking at or trying to understand most of the program until they’ve grown accustomed to the basics.
 But despite the extensive feature set, the software is still a couple key features away from being a genuine alternative to Photoshop or Lightroom in a more general sense.
-PTGUI ends up being a must have accessory for anyone who is serious about panoramas as there are often still things that Photoshop can be useful for in panorama creation.
+PTGUI ends up being a must have accessory, rather than a standalone option, for anyone who is serious about panoramas as there are often still things that Photoshop can be useful for in panorama creation.

 1 Comment